mantidproject/governance/governance.md

 **Responsibilities specific to the UCWG**

-* Meets at least quarterly?? online.
+* Meets at least once per release or quarterly?.
 * Organises the face-to-face User Meetings and (optionally) virtual User Meetings.